rolod0x/rolod0x/docs/user-manual.md

 icon and select the `Search` menu item.

 Alternatively you can press a keyboard shortcut to launch a popup window to do a lookup.
-By default, this hotkey is `Shift`-`Alt`-`Space` on Windows and Linux, and `Shift`-`Command`-`Space` on MacOS, but you can customize this by visiting <chrome://extensions/> and then clicking on `Keyboard
+By default, this keyboard shortcut is `Shift`-`Alt`-`Space` on Windows and Linux, and `Shift`-`Command`-`Space` on MacOS, but you can customize this by visiting <chrome://extensions/> and then clicking on `Keyboard